farahubcom/farahub-activities/README.md

-Permissions for the Farahub framework
+Activities module for the Farahub framework